Cross-Sector Series Overview

 Digital transformation is having profound impacts across all industries.
 This series of reports is intended to demonstrate how software-enabled technologies and innovative companies are enabling the creation and improvement of business processes, culture, and customer experiences across sectors.

-Healthcare: AI and Digital Tools for Better Health
+Healthcare icon Health Care: AI and Digital Tools for Better Health

 Good health is more precious than gold: for millennia, humans have sought ways to cure ailments, treat injuries, and prevent sickness.
-New tools and technologies have always been a vital part of healthcare, from the ancient Egyptians writing medical histories on papyrus, to the invention of the surgical scalpel in 1914.
+New tools and technologies have always been a vital part of health care, from the ancient Egyptians writing medical histories on papyrus, to the invention of the surgical scalpel in 1914.

 As artificial intelligence (AI), machine learning (ML), and cloud computing become mainstream, health professionals worldwide are finding these new tools equally invaluable.
 Digital tools can streamline treatment, develop new drugs, improve patient outcomes and—most importantly— encourage healthy lifestyles that prevent the need for intervention altogether.
 September 2023